Ultra high-efficiency toilets can help you conserve water in the bathroom by saving up to 13,000 gallons of water a year.

 As the main water wasters in the home, toilets account for nearly 30 percent of indoor water consumption according to the EPA.
-However, water wasting can turn into water and monetary savings by replacing older, ineffective toilets with new high-efficiency toilets.
+However, water-wasting can turn into water and monetary savings by replacing older, ineffective toilets with new WaterSense-labeled high-efficiency toilets.
 Also, adding an eco-friendly toilet can help to update the style of the bath by providing a more contemporary feel to the room.
-To achieve the ultimate in savings, try installing an ultra-high-efficiency toilet, which can save up to 18,000 gallons of water a year and up to $120 per year on water usage annually.
+To achieve the ultimate in savings, try installing an ultra-high-efficiency toilet, which can save up to 13,000 gallons of water a year and up to $140 per year on water usage annually.

 2. Small Leaks, Big Problems

 One of the major causes of wasted water in the bathroom is faucet and toilet leaks, which can sometimes go undetected and waste hundreds of gallons of water.
 In fact, a small faucet drip can waste up to 20 gallons of water per day.
-Toilet leaks are also major problems that go undetected, but here’s an easy test to see if your toilet is leaking.
+Toilet leaks are also major problems that often go undetected, but here’s an easy test to see if your toilet is leaking.
 Drop a “toilet dye” tablet in the toilet tank and closely monitor the toilet bowl.
-If, without flushing, blue water appears in the bowl within half an hour, your toilet has a leak that needs to be repaired.
+[Editor’s note: You can also use blue food coloring.]
+If without flushing, blue water appears in the bowl within half an hour, your toilet has a leak that needs to be repaired.
 Another way to see if you have a water leak in your home is to read your house water meter before and after a two-hour period when no water is being used.
 If the meter does not stay exactly the same, then you have a leak.